 Justin remained polite but firm in his retaliation of criticisms from the other side, it is a now well recognized trademark characteristic of his when attacked by the opposition.
 Rather than acknowledge his win the Conservatives spent a lot of time trying to distract from the fact that the match occurred at all.
 Unfortunately the Conservative's use of distraction ploys was also to become a signature trait of their party.
 I have now seen the tactic used hundreds of times since then.

-This match did serve one purpose, it changed my opinion of Justin.
-He fights to win and and he has won my respect.
-He is an opponent who should never be under estimated.
+This match did serve one purpose: It changed my opinion of Justin.
+He fights to win and he has won my respect.
+He is an opponent who should never be underestimated.
 He is diplomatic, empathetic, persistent, and resilient.
-I've watched many times since then as Trudeau studies the situation, strategizes, and then fights to win within the political situation he is encountereding.
+I've watched many times since then as Trudeau studies the situation, strategizes, and then fights to win within the political situation he is encountering.
 Which brings me to another principle I use in my life: